Cotalker/documentation/docs/documentation/admin/survey/survey_overview.md

 <br/>

 ## Configuring Form Components {#configuring-components}
-Genral component configuration is discussed here.
+General component configuration is discussed here.
 For specific component configuration, refer to the [component list shown above](#form-components).

 _Icons and each configuration tab are be explained below._